keegangroth/controlfreak/README.md

 Where `token` is used to identify the device on subsequent calls to other apis and `id` is the database pk for the record which can be used in the `/device/:id` route described below.

+#### App GUIDs

+The `app_guid` field must correspond to an existing item.
+New Apps can be created through the admin interface by providing a `name` and `api_key`.

+The `api_key` is what must be provided in `app_guid` in register requests.
+It can be any value, but must be unique and should be hard to guess, so something like a GUID or secret key is recommended.

+The `name` can be any value but must also be unique.
+It will appear along side any data collected by the app, so pick something meaningful like the package id or exploit name.

 ### /credentials